edefalque/signalk-stripcharts/README.md

 For each path the charted value can be the average (`AVG`), the maximum (`MAX`) and/or the minimum (`MIN`) of the values received from Signal K during the averaging period.
 The averaging period (`avgInterval`) should be set such that the ratio `timeWindow`/`avgInterval` is between 300 and 1000 (i.e. a reasonable number of plots along the `timeWindow`); `avgInterval` must be longer than the sampling period defined in the Signal K subscription period (`subscribePolicy.period` option), which is typically 1 second.
 By default, the chart is refreshed every `avgInterval` (provided that some new data has come for that chart).
 When data stops coming for a particular path, it is "hotdecked" from the last data received until new data arrives; hotdecking stops after `hotdeckSec` seconds (default 60 in options) and thereafter the corresponding data will be 0 (in Signal K unit) indicating probably that the corresponding instrument was disconnected or switched off.

-A chart specification is provided as a Javascript object.
+A chart specification is provided as a JavaScript object.
 Here is the specification for the chart shown at the top of this document:

 ```javascript